Handy guide to the London Underground

 To buy a Travelcard there are many facilities as they can be obtained at different points of sale.
 Depending on the place this card will be given to you in one format or another.

-- Train stations: It is issued at the National Rail counters as a printed cardboard ticket.
+- Railway stations: It is issued at the National Rail counters as a printed cardboard ticket.
 To purchase a 7-day Travelcard here you will have to provide a passport photo.
 It is an interesting option because with it you can get 2 for 1 discounts on several attractions such as tickets to St. Paul's Cathedral or the Madame Tussauds Museum.

 - Subway stations: Here you can purchase the 1-day Travelcard.
 If you wish to purchase the 7-day Travelcard, you will receive it loaded on an Oyster Card.
 Unlike the National Rail Travelcard, it is issued by the London Underground company and with it you can not get the 2 for 1 discounts at tourist attractions.